intervortex/vortex/site/content/posts/community/rachel-selenography.md

 sometimes spotty albums, with the number of guest musos and the density of instrumentation getting higher each release.

-a not-so-young-anymore ferday was just getting in to the post rock scene in the late 90's after a few years of uni had really jacked up my pretension, and *Selenography* was the first Rachel's release i heard, from a friend at the local college radio station that i did some stuff with. for this one, they
+A not-so-young-anymore Ferday was just getting in to the post rock scene in the late 90's after a few years of uni had really jacked up my pretension, and *Selenography* was the first Rachel's release i heard, from a friend at the local college radio station that i did some stuff with. for this one, they